Acne Scar Removal

 VBeam is a laser treatment for scars, broken capillaries, and veins.
 An intense ray of light destroys these blood vessels, targeting red veins rather than blue ones.
 The procedure has minimal downtime and side effects.
 It is important to note that people who suffer from poor blood circulation or diabetes are not a good candidate for this procedure.

-Fraxel Restore Dual® and Fraxel Repair® are two laser resurfacing treatments that help to smooth/eliminate scars and wrinkles by creating trauma to the skin which then causes the skin to generate new, healthy skin tissue.
+Fraxel Restore Dual® and Fraxel Repair® are two laser resurfacing treatments that help to smooth/reduce scars and wrinkles by creating trauma to the skin which then causes the skin to generate new, healthy skin tissue.
 The procedures are very effective, require a few days of downtime but have minimal side effects.
 It is a preferred method of treatment for Dr. Frank because patients can space the treatments over time and see significant improvements after each session.

 Silicone Microdroplets can be injected to fill acne scar depressions.
 Tiny amounts of non-reactive pure silicone are injected over time (a month is required between sessions to allow natural collagen formation) to rebuild volume and reach smooth skin surface.